AISHIWEILAI/AnyAvatar/README.md

 With the mesh heads obtained from VHAP, we can start training Gaussian head avatars.
 For specific instructions, please refer to [AnyAvatar/README.md](AnyAvatar/README.md).

+## Acknowledgments

+We thank the authors of [VHAP](https://github.com/ShenhanQian/VHAP) and [GaussianAvatars](https://github.com/ShenhanQian/GaussianAvatars) for their contributions to multi-view Gaussian head avatars.
+Part of this work is built upon their open-source efforts.

 ## License

 This work is licensed under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).
 See [LICENSE](LICENSE) for details.